-- With the help of AI, developers have created an EVIA (Expert Virtual Insurance Agent) that make sure the information of the consumer’s car insurance is submitted.
+- With the help of AI, developers have created an EVIA (Expert Virtual Insurance Agent) that make sure the information about the consumer’s car insurance is submitted.
 It automatically saves all the personal information from driving records and time of consumer from long insurance forms.

 - GEICO’s also introduced a virtual assistant “Kate” in January 2017.
 She is capable of conversing with consumers via text or voice recognition.

 Data is the core- Collecting data is not a new AI trend; it is an extension for insurance companies.
 It gathers consumer information to improve their experience.
-Approximately, 80% of insurance executive have confidence in artificial intelligence that it will transform the way insurance companies gather information of their customers.
+Approximately, 80% of insurance executive has confidence in artificial intelligence that it will transform the way insurance companies gather information of their customers.
 How?

 According to the statistics by State Farm, “Each day in the United States approximate 9 people are killed and 1,000 are injured in crashes that are reported to involve a distracted driver”.
 By adopting dashboard cameras to understand driver’s behavior; State farm is trying to reduce the number of accidents that are caused by distracting driving.

-In a nutshell, every aspect of an insurance business, from underwriting to building a relationship with customers, to managing insurance back office, to mitigating risks to settling a claim have problems that can be solved by using Artificial Intelligence.
+In a nutshell, every aspect of the insurance business, from underwriting to building a relationship with customers, to managing insurance back office, to mitigating risks to settling a claim have problems that can be solved by using Artificial Intelligence.

 Recommended Post: Insurance Back-Office Services – A Key Drive for a Sustainable Business